Giuseppe Tartini: Fictional portrayal

-Tartini is mentioned in Madame Blavatsky’s "The Ensouled Violin", a short story included in the collection Nightmare Tales.
+Tartini is mentioned in Madame Blavatsky's "The Ensouled Violin", a short story included in the collection Nightmare Tales.

 The folklore of the "Devil's violin", classically exemplified by a similar story told of Niccolò Paganini, is widespread; it is an instance of the deal with the devil.
 A modern variant is the country song The Devil Went Down to Georgia; the PBS segment on violin in its series "Art" was titled "Art of violin: the devil's instrument".

 Tartini's The Devil's Trill is the signature work of a central character in Daniel Silva's The English Assassin.
 Anna Rolfe, the daughter of a Swiss banker, is a famous violinist and the sonata features prominently in the novel.
 The story of Tartini's inspirational dream is told.
+The story also forms the basis of the mystery novel, "The Devil's Trill," by violinist and author Gerald Elias.

 Tartini's "The Devil's Trill" is also featured in the Japanese anime Descendants of Darkness (Yami no Matsuei).
-The three part story is also named after the composition.
+The three-part story is also named after the composition.